 Wrapping gifts in fabric

 Another popular idea doing the rounds in seasonal sustainability guides is that you can save waste by wrapping presents in cotton bags, in the expectation that your recipient will reuse the bag at some point.
-The difficulty is that cotton is pretty harsh on the environment.
-Cotton production has an enormous water footprint and is also very polluting.
-(And organic cotton still takes a lot of resources to produce).
+But cotton production is harsh on the environment – it has an enormous water footprint and is also very polluting.
+(Organic cotton is even more extravagant, as it uses much more land).
 I was given a cotton bag as a gift myself once, but since I already have as many reusable bags as I need, it was used just one time and then sat in my cupboard for ages until I got round to donating it.
 So all that water, greenhouse gas emissions and pollution went into producing something which turned out to be single-use, as far as I was concerned.
 Less zero waste, more maximum waste.

-Less wasteful options could be reusing gift wrap, wrapping presents in paper from old magazines and newspapers, recycled wrapping paper, or even giving presents in a reusable bag which is returned to you.
+Less wasteful (and more thrifty) options could be reusing gift wrap, wrapping presents in paper from old magazines and newspapers, recycled wrapping paper, or even giving presents in your own reusable bag which is returned to you.

 Buying gifts made from recyclable materials